DEMCON/libstored/README.md

 ## <a name="build"></a>How to build

-Make sure to update the submodules after checkout:

-	git submodule init
-	git submodule update

-Run `scripts/bootstrap` once to install all build dependencies.
+Run `scripts/bootstrap` (as Administrator under Windows) once to install all build dependencies.
 Then run `scripts/build` to build the project.
-This does effectively:
+This does
+effectively:

 	mkdir build
 	cd build